Reconciling inverse-Compton Doppler factors with variability Doppler factors in blazar jets: Sample and data

-In order to demonstrate the importance of contemporaneous observations for a reliable estimate of the Doppler factor, we chose to use sources from the F-GAMMA sample \citep{Angelakis2010}.
-F-GAMMA is a multi-wavelength monitoring program of the most interesting high power radio, $\gamma$-loud sources detected by the Large Area Telescope (LAT), on board the Fermi Gamma-ray Space Telescope.
-From the F-GAMMA sample we created a sub-sample of 16 sources that met all of our criteria listed below.
+We began our source selection from the F-GAMMA sample, for which new estimates of $\delta_{var}$ have been obtained by L17\footnote{Our selection of F-GAMMA sources also results in a sample of high-interest blazars, which, for example, are $\gamma$-ray loud \citep{Acero2015} and are regularly monitored in optical polarization \citep{King2014,Pavlidou2014}.}.
+F-GAMMA is a multiwavelength monitoring program of the most interesting $\gamma$-loud sources with high radio power detected by the Large Area Telescope (LAT) on board the Fermi Gamma-ray Space Telescope \citep{Acero2015}.

-Due to the arguments described in \S \ref{introd}, all of the sources chosen are low-synchrotron peaked FSRQs \citep{Giommi2012-II}.
-Moreover, we selected our sources so that for each source there is a previous estimation of the inverse Compton Doppler factor and the variability Doppler factor \citep{Hovatta2009}.
-Even though for some of the sources the two methods seem to be in agreement, for the majority of the sources there seem to be discrepancies, in some cases even of an order of magnitude.
-For the following investigation, of the 16 sources we selected those four sources that showed the largest discrepancies, and simultaneous/quasi-simultaneous X-ray and radio observations were availiable in the literature.
-These sources are PKS0528+134, 3C273, PKS1510-089, and PKS1633+382.
+We limited ourselves to a subsample of F-GAMMA sources that (a) are low-synchrotron-peaked FSRQs \citep{Giommi2012-II}, (b) have a previous estimation of both the $\delta_{IC}$ and $\delta_{var}$ (H09) available, (c) have available quasi-simultaneous (less than a week apart) VLBI and X-ray observations in the literature.
+There are 11 sources that meet these criteria.
+These sources are PKS0420-014, PKS0528+134, PKS1156+295, PKS1510-089, PKS1633+382, PKS1730-130, 3C273, 3C279, 3C345, 3C454.3, and CTA102.

-For PKS0528+134 observations were conducted between September 2009 and November 2009.
-The X-ray observations were performed by the XMM-Newton observatory \citep{Jansen2001} between 08/09/09 and 14/09/09.
-The radio VLBA observations were performed as part of Boston University group\footnote{http://www.bu.edu/blazars } monthly monitoring program between 16/09/09 and 28/11/09 \citep{Palma2011}.

-Data for 3C273 were obtained during a multi-frequency campaign in 1992.
-X-ray observations were performed by the ROSAT X-ray observatory whereas the Radio observations by the Very Long Baseline Interferometry (VLBI) between December 12/92 and January 24/93 \citep{Mantovani2000}.

-For PKS1510-089 the X-ray observations were conducted by the Rossi X-Ray Timing Explorer (RXTE) between mid December 2007 and early August 2009.
-Radio observations were conducted by the VLBA in two epochs.
-The first epoch was between 06/07/08 and 21/12/08, while the second was between 01/04/09 and 16/08/09 \citep{Marscher2010}.
-We used data from the second epoch.
+The X-ray observations for PKS0528+134 were performed by the XMM-Newton observatory \citep{Jansen2001}, while the radio observations were performed as part of the Boston University group (BU group)\footnote{http://www.bu.edu/blazars} monthly monitoring program \citep{Palma2011}.
+The X-ray observations for 3C273 were performed by the ROSAT X-ray observatory, whereas the radio observations by the Very Long Baseline Interferometry (VLBI) were performed in a multifrequency campaign \citep{Mantovani2000}.
+The X-ray observations for PKS1510-089 and PKS1633+382 were conducted by the Rossi X-Ray Timing Explorer (RXTE) and the radio observations were conducted by the VLBA (\cite{Marscher2010}, and \cite{Jorstad2011}, respectively).

-X-ray data for 1633+382 were obtained by RXTE whereas Radio data were obtained by VLBA.
-Observations in the X-ray band were performed between 13 of May 2008 and 22 of July 2010, and the Radio observations between 16 of August 2009 and 19 of May 2010 \citep{Jorstad2011}.